Mortrack/CenyML/Validation_of_CenyML/README.md

 ```

-With the last command ($ spyder), the Spyder IDE will be opened there you will have to open the desired Python file to then compile and run it there.
+With the last command ($ spyder), the Spyder IDE will be opened and there you will have to open the desired Python file to then compile and run it.

-Moreover, all the libraries used in C were developed within the framework of the CenyML project, with the exception of the pbPlots library.
+Moreover, all the libraries used in C were developed as part of the CenyML project, with the exception of the pbPlots library.
 For that particular library, the following must be made:

 1. Download the pbPlots library version 0.1.9.0 --> https://github.com/InductiveComputerScience/pbPlots/archive/refs/tags/v0.1.9.0.zip
 2. Unzip the downloaded file and then enter its folder named "C".